liudmila-litg/data-engineering-zoomcamp/README.md

 # data-engineering-zoomcamp
-A repository dedicated to homework assigned as part of the data engineering zoomcamp course
+This repository contains homework solutions and course material for 10 weeks data engineering zoomcamp by DataTalksClub.